met4citizen/BigraphQM/README.md

 $\displaystyle\qquad 1 = \left({{x_1} \over r}\right)^2+\left({{x_2} \over r}\right)^2 + \dots + \left({{x_n} \over r}\right)^2$

 $\displaystyle\qquad 1 = cos^2 \theta_1 + cos^2 \theta_2 + \dots + cos^2 \theta_n \quad\square$

+This works both ways.
+So, if we want to move from classical probabilities to quantum probabilities - that is, from sets to vector spaces - we need to take square roots to get probability amplitudes.